chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 Copper rockfish are commonly found in waters less than 130 meters in depth in nearshore kelp forests and rocky habitat [@love_milton_probably_1996].
 The diets of copper rockfish consist primarily of crustaceans, mollusks, and fish [@lea_biological_1999; @bizzarro_diet_2017-1].
 The body coloring of copper rockfish varies across the coast with northern fish often exhibiting dark brown to olive  with southern fish exhibiting yellow to olive-pink variations in color [@miller_guide_1972] which initially led to them being designated as two separate species (*S. caurinus* and *S. vexillaris*).

 Numerous genetic studies have been performed looking for genetic variation in copper rockfish with variable outcomes.
 Genetic work has revealed significant differences between Puget Sound and coastal stocks [@dick_replicate_2014].
-Stocks along the West Coast have not been determined to be genetically distinct populations but significant population sub division has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
+Stocks along the West Coast have not been determined to be genetically distinct populations but significant population subdivision has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
 A specific study examining copper rockfish populations off the coast of Santa Barbara and Monterey California identified a genetic break between the north and south with moderate differentiation [@sivasundar_life_2010].

 Copper rockfish are a relatively long-lived rockfish estimated to live at least 50 years [@love_milton_probably_1996].
 Copper rockfish was determined to have the highest vulnerability (V = 2.27) of any West Coast groundfish stock evaluated in a productivity susceptibility analysis [@cope_approach_2011].
 This analysis calculated species-specific vulnerability scores based on two dimensions: productivity characterized by the life history and susceptibility that characterized how the stock could be impacted by fisheries and other activities.